-Fossil mines the watch business while digging a niche in accessory and apparel sales.
+Fossil's bedrock is the watch business.
+It also sells accessories and apparel.
 A leading seller of mid-priced fashion watches in the US, its brands include company-owned Fossil and Relic watches, as well as licensed names Armani, Michael Kors, adidas, Burberry, and Marc Jacobs, and private-label watches for Target and Wal-Mart.
 Fossil also distributes fashion accessories, such as leather goods, handbags, sunglasses, and apparel.
 The company peddles its products through department stores, mass merchandisers, and specialty shops in some 150 countries, as well as online and at more than 600 company-owned stores in the US and abroad.
 Its products are also sold on cruise ships and in airports.

-Fossil's wholesale business accounts for more than 80% of its sales, while its direct-to-consumer business (company-owned retail stores and e-commerce) brings in the rest.
-The company's wholesale customers include: major department store chains, including Dillard's, Neiman Marcus, and Saks Fifth Avenue; discounters Wal-Mart and Target.
-Its US retail arm operates about 150 company-owned stores and 140 outlets located in malls.
-Internationally, the company operates about 200 retail shops and more than 100 outlet stores.
+Fossil's wholesale business accounts for the bulk of its sales, while its direct-to-consumer business (company-owned retail stores and e-commerce) brings in the rest.
+The company's wholesale customers include major department store chains, including Dillard's, Neiman Marcus, and Saks Fifth Avenue; discounters Wal-Mart and Target.
+Its US retail arm operates about 100 company-owned stores and 140 outlets located in malls.
+Internationally, the company operates about 250 retail shops and more than 130 outlet stores.

-The company reports its operations along geographic lines.
+The company reports its operations along geographic lines -- Americas, Europe, and Asia.

 Sales and Marketing

-Fossil attributes its rising fortunes to the stronger global economy, the upward trend in fashion watches, and its keen focus on design.
-A handful of licensed brands (including Michael Kors), as well as Fossil and Michele, have been strong contributors to sales growth.
+Fossil is looking to the stronger global economy, the upward trend in fashion watches, and its keen focus on design to lift its sales over the long term.
+A handful of licensed brands (including Michael Kors), as well as Fossil and Michele, have been strong sellers.
 In 2014 it launched Emporio Armani Swiss Made and Tory Burch brand watches.
 Fossil also formed a partnership with Intel to develop wearable technology for the fashion industry.

 Fossil also has a licensing agreement with Kate Spade through 2025 and holds the exclusive rights to manufacture, market, and distribute a Kate Spade jewelry collection.
 Fossil's deal with retailing behemoth Wal-Mart has also given it an advantage.
 The deal, to design, make, and distribute watches for the retailer's private-label brand George, is largely responsible for the 40% increase in Fossil's mass market watch business.